-[A snippet from a writing project in gestation, which will probably make very little sense if you haven't read these other snippets: Square one, No importa, New tables, Belly of the beast, No turning back, Memories, dreams, reflections, & El campo de pueblo.]
+[A snippet from a writing project in gestation, which will probably make very little sense if you haven't read the preceding snippets on the the Zia page.]

 Our host family in Mexico didn’t have a mirror in their bathroom.
 I found this to be curiously unsettling during those weeks before construction of our separate quarters was complete.
 I missed checking in with myself each trip to the bathroom, giving myself the old “thumbs up” or flashing myself a goofy smile.
 It was as if I wanted reassurance that I was still the same old me, that I hadn’t withered into a husk while lost in a daydream, or shape-shifted back into some long-forgotten, original form.
 Like any habit, the mirror check-ins served a function, kept a familiar pattern in place.
 “We are what we repeatedly do,” is a truth that can be verified in difficult circumstances, when one’s choices have been restricted.
 Try locking yourself in a cage for a few days, or better yet, a few weeks.
 The drunk becomes sober, the smoker a nonsmoker, because one can’t truly be a thing without doing the thing that makes you that thing.
 It’s a foolproof method of transformation, so long as you don’t mind living in a cage, and you never get your hands on the key.